 This unit applies to the marking off/out techniques used for the transfer of dimensions from engineering drawings, prints or plans.
 Work is undertaken under supervision using predetermined standards of quality, safety and workshop procedures.
 The task may be performed in the workshop or on site.
 Marking off/out is undertaken using appropriate tools and equipment; templates and are produced as required.
 Marking off/out techniques may apply to a range of materials and shapes.

 Storage procedures include labelling and identification to standard operating procedures

 Marking out covers but not limited to:

-- Equipment may include but not limited to:

 - engineering components

 - jigs and fixtures

 - castings

 - templates

 - dies and tooling